pawelniewie/pawelniewiadomski.com/_posts/2016-10-31-bad-patterns-in-ruby-using-private-attr_accessor.md

 Now with a glimpse you can see that `is_a_pending_payoneer_payout?` and `create_new_payoneer_payout` take and operate on the payout.

-What other bad practises have you found in the code you're working with?
+What other bad practices have you found in the code you're working with?
 Let me know at [twitter](https://twitter.com/devonsteroids).